-Office 365 Aliases are for setting up another email address for a different persona of yourself.
+Microsoft 365 (previously Office 365) Aliases are for setting up another email address for a different persona of yourself.
 This is currently not available at UWM.

 This is a generic term that can be applied to most any list containing email addresses.

-If one continuously sends emails from their personal Office 365 account to the same group of people, one may want to create a Contact Group instead of typing each member every time.
-Management of Contact Groups can be found by selecting People on the main Office 365 page.
+If one continuously sends emails from their personal Microsoft 365 account to the same group of people, one may want to create a Contact Group instead of typing each member every time.
+Management of Contact Groups can be found by selecting People on the main Microsoft 365 page.

 A Distribution Group, also called a Security Group, is a special Distribution list that can employ security roles and access rights of people to own resources.
 This is a part of the infrastructure upon which Shared Mailboxes are built.

-If one continuously sends emails from their Office 365 account to the same group of people and share this feature with others, one may want to create a distribution list Office 365 Distribution lists are administratively mapped from PantherLISTS, which ePantherACCOUNT holders have access to creating.
+If one continuously sends emails from their Microsoft 365 account to the same group of people and share this feature with others, one may want to create a distribution list Microsoft 365 Distribution lists are administratively mapped from PantherLISTS, which ePantherACCOUNT holders have access to creating.

 An o365 Shared Mailbox is a mailbox set up by an individual who has delegated access of varying roles to others.
 These roles include co-owning, reading, updating or sending.
 Members can add a Shared Mailbox to their folder pane.